Mortgages in Northern Ireland Explained

 Author: Pete Mugleston

-If you’re looking to buy a house in Northern Ireland, you might need a mortgage.
-But is the process any different to England?
+You might need a mortgage if you’re looking to buy a house in Northern Ireland.
+But is the process any different from that in England?

-Here, we explain how to get a mortgage in Northern Ireland, including what eligibility criteria and deposit requirements you’ll have to meet.
+Here, we explain how to get a mortgage in Northern Ireland, including the eligibility criteria and deposit requirements you must meet.
 We also look at the best way to source mortgage deals, any specific government schemes available, and what lenders could be options for you.

 Are mortgages any different in Northern Ireland?

-No, but there are fewer lenders that offer mortgages.
-As a result, products and rates won’t necessarily be different; it’s just you may have to pick from a smaller selection than you may have done in mainland UK.
+No, but fewer lenders offer mortgages.
+As a result, products and rates won’t necessarily be different; you may have to pick from a smaller selection than you may have done in mainland UK.
 Additionally, many lenders have postcode restrictions in Northern Ireland.

 The good news is there are brokers who specialise in the Northern Irish market, and they know exactly how to get the best deals.